simontaen/Passions/Notes.md

 * search for not in library artists to add (but consider all resources!) - number one feature request!
 * Background fetch for a new Album
 * You might run into performance problems with _triggerAlbumFetching and fetchFullAlbums.
 If too many requests come in at the same time, I'll run out of background jobs.
 The job won't run, the user won't get a push when loading is done, and more importantly it could take until the next scheduled album fetch until the artist get its albums.
 We'll have to see how it turns out.
+	* Faving Artists fast leads to "processing" for ever (no Jobs available), how to resolve?
+* A guy rocking out when refreshing on pull-to-refresh
+* Some Artist might not have Albums, like Jennifer Rostock (store region) or Garth Brooks (won't sell them on iTunes).
+Fall back to Spotify in that case.

 # Data communication with Parse